TimZaman/timzaman.github.io/docs/notebook/homelab-provisioning/homelab-provisioning.md

 This is a high-level overview of what you need and need to do.
 More concrete steps follow after.

 - **DHCP and TFTP server** When you PXE boot, you send a DHCP request for an ip and boot info.
 Your DHCP server will then offer this - but the boot information is in the form of an endpoint (server IP) and a bootloader filename on said server.
 A separate TFTP server is the basic and canonical way to host this file.
 The easiest way to co-host a DHCP and TFTP server is to use [dnsmasq](https://thekelleys.org.uk/dnsmasq/docs/dnsmasq-man.html).
 Below I provide my configuration here.
 Make sure you turn off any other DHCP server on your subnet.
+- **NFS server** This is where the GB-sized images are hosted.
+This can be used booted into 'just-in-time', or with the `toram` kernel argument it'll copy the whole image from the NFS into RAM of the client.
 - **Boot file** iPXE is a popular, open source and fancy implementation of a PXE bootloader.
 You can build your own iPXE bootloader, but [netboot.xyz](https://netboot.xyz/) did all the work for you here.
 Netboot.xyz is a well maintained project with various iPXE menus, and can chainboot into dozens of different distros.
 I used `netboot.xyz.kpxe` for standard pc bios bootloading and `netboot.xyz.efi` for 64bit x86 EFI systems.
 I think this is what most homelab servers (non-ARM) use.
 Netboot.xyz provides amazing customization.
 There's a lot of docs, but not super clear.
 For my purposes, I did not need to recompile any iPXE files.

 ## Live Image: Kernel, Initramfs, Filesystem